 Aim To Complete Quran During Ramadan

-The revelation of Quran was revealed and completed in the month of Ramadan hence Ramadan is known as The Month of Quran.
+Make the Most of Ramadan The Month of Quran - The revelation of Quran was revealed and completed during the month of Ramadan hence Ramadan is known as The Month of Quran.
 The first revelation took place on the night of Laylat-al-Qadr.

 It may not be obligatory to read and finish Quran in Ramadan but it is approved of that a Muslim finishes Quran at least once in Ramadan.
 Following the example of Prophet Muhammed (pbuh) and the Salaf who strived to finish Quran in Ramadan.